-When an item of property, plant and equipment and infrastructure is revalued, any accumulated depreciation at the date of the revaluation is treated in one of the following ways:
+When an item of property, plant and equipment and infrastructure is revalued, any accumulated depreciation at the date of the revaluation treated in one of the following ways:

-(i) The gross carrying amount is adjusted in a manner that is consistent with the revaluation of the carrying amount of the asset. (ii) Eliminated against the gross carrying amount of the asset and the net amount restated to the revalued amount of the asset.
+(i) The gross carrying amount is adjusted in a manner that is consistent with the revaluation of the carrying amount of the asset.

-Impairment
+(ii) Eliminated against the gross carrying amount of the asset and the net amount restated to the revalued amount of the asset.

-In accordance with Local Government (Financial Management) Regulations 17A(4C), the Shire is not required to comply with AASB 136 Impairment of Assets to determine the recoverable amount of its non-financial assets that are land or buildings classified as property, plant and equipment, infrastructure or vested improvements that the local government controls in circumstances where there has been an impairment indication of a general decrease in asset values.
+Impairment In accordance with Local Government (Financial Management) Regulations 17A(4C), the Shire is not required to comply with AASB 136 impairment of Assets to determine the recoverable amount of its non-financial assets that are land or buildings classified as property, plant and equipment, infrastructure or vested improvements that the food incompanied confirms is incriminatances where there has that the local government controls in circumstances where there has en an impairment indication of a general decrease in asset values

-In other circumstances where it has been assessed that one or more of these non-financial assets are impaired, the asset's carrying amount is written down immediately to its recoverable amount if the asset's carrying amount is greater than its estimated recoverable amount.
+In other circumstances where it has been assessed that one or more of these non-financial assets are impaired, the asset's carrying amount is written down immediately to its recoverable amount if the asset's carrying amount is greater than its estimated recoverable